 This Enactment seeks to prohibit certain callings, namely as baker, butcher, cook, washerman, tailor, barber, domestic servant, nurses, ricksha puller, taxi driver and boatmen, by a leper.
-The Enactment prohibits any leper to food or drinks, medicines or tobacco, or any wearing apparel, or to ladge in any hotel or bathe in public baths.
-The Enactment isolates the lepers from the members of the general Sungei Buloh.
+The Enactment prohibits any leper to handle any trade which comes into contact with articles of food or drinks, medicines or tobacco, or any wearing apparel, or to lodge in any hotel or bathe in public baths.
+The reason is obvious for leprosy is a contagious disease.
+The Enactment isolates the lepers from the members of the general public thorugh the establishment of a Leprosy Settlement at Sungei Buloh.